gagansaideep/DeepSpaceSeismics/README.md

 ## Acknowledgements

 - This project was developed for NASA's Space Apps Challenge 2024.
-- Special thanks to [your team members or contributors].
+- Special thanks to Vishwas Sai, Supreeth, Kishore, Gagan Sai Deep.